-If you’ve never planned a family road trip, pulling together your first adventure behind the wheel can feel a little overwhelming; this is especially true in California with kids, where there’s often a good reason to stop the car every few miles.
+If you’ve never planned a family road trip, pulling together your first adventure behind the wheel can feel a little overwhelming; this is especially true in California with kids, where there’s often a good reason to stop the car every few miles and take in the view from the side of the road.
 So along with the family travel pros from Trekaroo, we’ve put together the Grand California Road Trip.
 Short enough to fit into the school calendar’s definition of spring break, yet long enough to see what makes California such a great family vacation spot.

 Our Grand California Road Trip plans for nine nights on the road.
 You could just print it out and go, but the best part about our family road trip is the flexibility it offers to let families make it their own.
 It doesn’t matter whether you head up or down the coast, you won’t miss a memory.

 In each of these destinations, we’ve highlighted must-see and do activities, plus tried and tested gems with kids that are more off-beaten-path.